best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/writing_accessible_documentation.md

   - [use accessible SVGs][govuk-design-system-images]
   - [check for inaccessible formats][govuk-accessible-formats]

-This checklist was created by the GDS technical writing team with help from the GDS accessibility team.
-We then [draft a suitable accessibility statement for the project;
-an example is available on GOV.UK][govuk-sample-accessibility].
+This checklist was created by the Government Digital Service (GDS) technical writing team with help from the GDS accessibility team.
+We then [draft a suitable accessibility statement for the project; an example is available on GOV.UK][govuk-sample-accessibility].

 [alex-js]: https://alexjs.com/
 [docs-write-sphinx-documentation]: ./writing_sphinx_documentation.md